Velenkosini Hlabisa

+He currently serves as the Minister of Cooperative Governance and Traditional Affairs.

 Early life, education and career

 Velenkosini Fiki Hlabisa was born on 4 January 1965 in Hlabisa, Northern Natal.
 He is the eldest of four children born to David and Thembani Hlabisa.
 He joined the IFP Youth Brigade at the age of thirteen in 1978 and matriculated from high school in 1983.
 Hlabisa then proceeded to study at the University of Zululand and the University of South Africa.
 His father died while he was at university in 1990.
 In 1991, he sought employment as a teacher and worked as one at Ngebeza High School for five years and soon as principal of Somfula High School for twenty years.

 Political career

 In the 1995 municipal elections, Hlabisa was elected a municipal councillor for the town of Hlabisa.
 He continuously served as a municipal councillor for twenty-four years, during which he was Mayor of the Big Five Hlabisa Local Municipality from 2016 to 2019.
 In May 2019, he was elected to the KwaZulu-Natal Legislature and given the title of Leader of the Opposition due to the IFP reclaiming the title of second-largest party in the province.
 Hlabisa is a member of the legislature's Finance committee.